medicamina/medicamina.github.io/content/docs/getting-started/introduction.md

 +++
 title = "Introduction"
-description = "AdiDoks is a Zola theme helping you build modern documentation websites, which is a port of the Hugo theme Doks for Zola." date = 2021-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00 draft = false weight = 10 sort_by = "weight" template = "docs/page.html"
+description = "medicamina is a an application designed to help you access modern precision medicine techniques." date = 2021-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00 draft = false weight = 1 sort_by = "weight"
+template = "docs/page.html"
+publish = true

 [extra]
-lead = 'AdiDoks is a Zola theme helping you build modern documentation websites, which is a port of the Hugo theme <a href="https://github.com/h-enk/doks">Doks</a> for Zola.' toc = true top = false
+lead = 'medicamina is a an application designed to help you access modern precision medicine techniques.' toc = true top = false
 +++

 ## Quick Start

-One page summary of how to start a new AdiDoks project.
+One page summary of how to start medicamina.
 [Quick Start →](../quick-start/)

-## Go further

-Contributing and Help.

 ## Contributing

-Find out how to contribute to Doks.
+Find out how to contribute to medicamina.
 [Contributing →](../../contributing/how-to-contribute/)

 ## Help

-Get help on Doks.
+Get the frequently asked questions on medicamina.
 [Help →](../../help/faq/)